A saddle is composed of some parts that flex and bend, and some parts that

 to lift even with more muscle.

-Once a horse has developed damage to his muscles from a poorly fitting saddle, that damage doesn't heal
+Once a horse has developed damage to his muscles from a poorly fitting

-on its own.
-The horse will still have that damage 20 years later.
-Horses who have been retired for
+that damage 20 years later.
+Horses who have been retired for years

-years still have damage and tender spots.
+still have damage and tender spots.

-Whether the saddle was yours, a previous owner's, a saddle used by a trainer for 30 days, or any other
+Whether the saddle was yours, a previous owner's, a saddle used by a

-circumstances...Once a horse has worn a poorly fitting saddle, that muscle damage will be with him for
+a poorly fitting saddle, that muscle damage will be with him for the

 "Twist" is a deceptive term when used with respect to a saddle.
-It could
+It

 A Western saddle is typically heavier than an English saddle.
-However, a
+However,

-Western saddle may be more comfortable for a horse carrying a heavy
+a Western saddle may be more comfortable for a horse carrying a heavy

 rider--even though it means that the horse is carrying *more* weight

-Javascript calculations on the second page, Weight Calculations.
+also play with Javascript calculations on the second page, Weight Calculations.